Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 Remove the default security group
 In the Monitoring section, de-select  Enable Enhanced monitoring.

-In the Additional configuration section (located near the bottom), choose  Additional configuration, then configure:
+In the Additional Configuration section (located near the bottom), choose  Additional Configuration, then configure:
 Initial database name: myDB
-De-select  Enable automated backups This turn off backups, which launches the database a little bit quicker for your lab.
+De-select  Enable automated backups This turns off backups, which launches the database a little bit quicker for your lab.
 De-select  Enable auto minor version upgrade
-At the bottom of the screen,choose Create database.
+At the bottom of the screen, choose Create Database.

 Choose refresh  every 60 seconds until the instance has a status of  available.
  Congratulations!
 You have deployed a MySQL database.